futoin/specs/draft/ftn18_if_eventstream.md

 ## 2.2.
 Event consumption

 Each consumer with reliable delivery of events must be registered on generating peer.
-Unreliable live event consumer reqistration is not required.
+Unreliable live event consumer must not register.

 Two well known approaches for event delivery are assumed: polling and pushing.